-- Increase the number of jobs in each of the Mississippi Development Authority's seven targeted industries through MSVA's Employment Outreach programs: advanced manufacturing, aerospace, agribusiness, automotive, energy, healthcare, and shipbuilding. - Increase Median household income and build wealth for veterans and all Mississippians. - Increase percentage of the civilian and Veteran populations employed. - Increase percentage of Veteran Mississippians receiving workforce training services. - Make available our Veteran's knowledge, skills, and abilities to Mississippi businesses due to an overall increased desire to hire Veterans in all job types.
+- manufacturing, aerospace, agribusiness, automotive, energy, healthcare, and shipbuilding. - Increase Median household income for veterans and all Mississippians. - Increase percentage of the civilian and Veteran populations employed. - Increase percentage of Veteran Mississippians receiving workforce training services. - Make available our Veteran's knowledge, skills, and abilities to Mississippi businesses due to an overall increased desire to hire Veterans in all job types.